jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 can execute in seconds, resulting in improved security and reliability while reducing operational costs and risks.
 Protect Users and Customers and Empower Users, Customers, and Developers Protect Users and Customers and Empower Users, Customers, and Developers Cybersecurity Tech Accord principles mapping index on page 125\.
 Additional information
-Governing AI: A Blueprint for the Future \| Microsoft Using the power of AI for cybersecurity continued 103Microsoft Digital Defense Report 2023
+ Governing AI: A Blueprint for the Future \| Microsoft Using the power of AI for cybersecurity continued
+103 Microsoft Digital Defense Report 2023
 Chapter 5 Innovating for Security and Resilience
 Using the power of AI for cybersecurity continued Defending